treeverse/lakeFS/docs/integrations/dbt.md

 ## Configuration

-In order to run the lakectl-dbt commands we need to configure both dbt and lakectl.
+In order to run the lakectl-dbt commands you need to configure both dbt and lakectl.
-Assuming dbt is already configured using either a Spark or Presto/Trino target you will need to add configurations to give access to your catalog (metastore).
+Assuming dbt is already configured using either a Spark or Presto/Trino target you will need to add configurations to give lakeFS access to your catalog (metastore).
 This is done by adding the following configurations to the lakectl configuration file (by default `~/.lakectl.yaml`)

 ### Hive metastore